Frequently Asked Questions

 What can I do to prepare for Child Advocacy Day?

-Plan to join an Advocacy Group by requesting placement in a group during registration.
-Your group leader will be in contact prior to April 1 with further instructions and recommendations for preparation.
-If you are making visits on your own it is highly recommended that you call your Senator or Representative in advance to make a 15-minute appointment with him/her on Child Advocacy Day.
+It is highly recommended that you call your Senator or Representative in advance to make a 15-minute appointment with him/her on Child Advocacy Day.
 You can find out who your legislators are by checking the Missouri State Home Page on the web at MO Rep Lookup.
-Follow our Facebook and Twitter accounts for more information about important legislation.
+Although appointments aren’t always honored depending on the business of the day, it is good to let your legislators know you are coming.
+You can also prepare by following our Facebook and Twitter accounts for more information about important pending legislation.

 How do I find my legislators at the Capitol?